Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 puts back in the point $z_f$ and forgets it.
 Since the point $z_f$ is recoverable from the direction of the asymptotic marker at $z_{out}$, \begin{lem} $\pi_f$ is a diffeomorphism. \end{lem} The perspective of the former space \eqref{hatmodulispace} gives us a model for the compactification

 as the ordinary Deligne-Mumford compactification

-As a manifold with corners, \eqref{dmcompactificationocforgotten} is equal to the compactification $\overline{\check{\mc{R}}}_{d+1}^1$, except from the point of view of assigning Floer datum, as we will be forgetting the point $z_f$ instead of fixing asymptotics for it.
-It is convenient therefore to name components of strata containing $z_f$ differently.
+We call a component $T$ of a representative $S$ of \eqref{dmcompactificationocforgotten} the {\it main component} if it contains the interior marked point, and a {\it secondary component} if its output is attached to the main component.
+As a manifold with corners, \eqref{dmcompactificationocforgotten} is equal to the compactification $\overline{\check{\mc{R}}}_{d+1}^1$ except from the point of view of assigning Floer datum, as we will be forgetting the point $z_f$ instead of fixing asymptotics for it.
+It is convenient therefore (for the purpose of indicating choices of Floer data made) to name components of strata containing $z_f$ differently.
 At any stratum: \begin{itemize} \item we treat the main component (containing $z_{out}$ and $k$ boundary marked points) as belonging to $\overline{\hat{\mc{R}}}_{k-1}^1 $ if it contains $z_f$ and $\overline{\check{\mc{R}}}_{k}^1$ otherwise; and

 \item If the $i$th boundary marked point of any non-main component was $z_f$, we view it as an element of $\mc{R}^{k,f_i}$, the space of discs with 1 output and $k$ input marked points removed from the boundary, with the $i$th point marked as ``forgotten,'' constructed in Appendix \ref{discsforgotten}.